macvk/vpn-leaks-test/readme.txt

 - WEBrtc IP leak test
 - Email IP leak test

-The plugin integrates with https://bash.ws, a 3rd party service, to have it do the testing.
+The plugin integrates with https://bash.ws, a 3rd party service, to have it do the VPN testing.
 The plugin essentially makes a remote request (POST) to a service URL, passing an user IP address as a parameter.
-The service is free to use and does not require an API key and/or registration, see here terms of use https://bash.ws/terms
+The service is free to use and does not require an API key and/or registration, see terms of use https://bash.ws/terms.

 == Installation ==